w3f/w3f-education/docs/Substrate/section1/what-is-substrate.md

 FRAME, or Framework for Runtime Aggregation of Modularized Entities, is another abstraction on top of Substrate.
 It introduces a set of conventions and structures for building a blockchain with Substrate through numerous Rust macros.
 These macros enable the powerful and trivial to use a system of **pallets** to construct **runtimes** using Substrate.
 A **runtime**, also called a **state transition function (STF)**, defines the state transitions for a particular blockchain.

-Remember, a state machine is the core concept of a blockchain.
-FRAME facilitates the way for state to propagate and change in a more developer-friendly way.

 :::info

 As we advance, terminologies such as **pallets**, and custom bundles of business logic that make up a runtime will be expected.
 If a term here is unfamiliar and undefined, reference the glossary.

 :::

+Remember, a state machine is the core concept of a blockchain.
+FRAME facilitates the way for state to propagate and change in a more developer-friendly way.

+The outcome of developing on Substrate, particularly FRAME, is almost always a **runtime** (compiled to WebAssembly, or Wasm), also called a **state transition function (STF)**.
+This runtime defines the core logic that determines how state propagates and changes in a blockchain.
+In the coming lessons, you will learn more about how a runtime works and eventually dive deeper into its structure.